 I would like to be nominated to the Board of Directors of the NCPAA.
 How do I go about doing this?

 Each year at the Annual National Citizen Police Academy Conference, the vacating spots on the Board are voted on by the General Membership.
-The term of a Board DIRECTOR is two years.
+The term of a Board DIRECTOR is three years.
 To be nominated, you must be a member in good standing and be willing to Chair a committee.
 You need to also contact a member of the Nominating Committee.